 The students chosen for this program receive a $2,500 stipend, as well as a chance to win a SEED college scholarship in the future.

-Visit the Department of Chemistry and Biochemistry to learn more about programs and faculty.
+Visit the Department of Chemistry and Biochemistry to learn more about other programs offered and more faculty research.

 New freshman science research project prepares students for careers